 The Perils of Patient Leakage

 When you hear “patient leakage,” what comes to mind?
 No, it’s not a medical condition.
 For practices experiencing patient leakage it means you’re losing current patients to other facilities or services.
-With the emergence of urgent care centers and access to on-demand telemedicine services, some patients are opting-out of seeing their primary care physician for what they see as more “convenient” options.
+With the emergence of urgent care centers and access to on-demand telehealth services, some patients are opting-out of seeing their primary care physician for what they see as more “convenient” options.

 Urgent care facilities appeal to patients seeking immediate care - often when their primary care physician’s office is closed or they can't get a timely appointment.
 In some circumstances, urgent care can be less expensive and have a quicker turnaround time.
-On-demand telemedicine services, not associated with a primary care physician or a designated specialist, are on the rise - with new websites popping up more frequently and employers offering video-based options to employees.
+On-demand telehealth services, not associated with a primary care physician or a designated specialist, are on the rise - with new websites popping up more frequently and employers offering video-based options to employees.
 Although sometimes beneficial, these services are another factor pulling patients away from seeing their chosen provider or specialist.

 Let's go over the serious impact patient leakage can have on a practice, and some solutions for providers to combat this issue: